 Exceptions to the Rule Against Retroactive Actions

-The Back Pay Act authorizes restoration of pay, allowances, and differentials to individuals who were denied them as a result of unjustified or unwarranted personnel actions, including the failure to take an action that provides a benefit.
+The Back Pay Act (5 U.S.C.
+5596 - Back pay due to unjustified personnel action) authorizes restoration of pay, allowances, and differentials to individuals who were denied them as a result of unjustified or unwarranted personnel actions, including the failure to take an action that provides a benefit.
 Note: The act excludes reclassification actions.

 The Comptroller General of the United States has statutory authority to answer questions on the proper use of appropriated funds.
 The Comptroller General recognizes delays due to administrative or clerical errors as unjustified or unwarranted personnel actions under the Back Pay Act, and endorses retroactive dates in the following three situations (B-261592, 1995; B-192295, 1978):